Harriet Marble: Career

 From 1907 to 1909, Marble worked at a Jeter and Jeter drugstore in Oklahoma City, then at a Brown and Fisher drugstore in Laurel, Mississippi from 1909 to 1911.
 She then worked for two years as a hospital pharmacist at then Tuskegee Normal and Industrial College in Alabama.
 From 1915, Marble operated her own drugstore in Yazoo City, before moving to Lexington, Kentucky in 1921 along with other members of her family.

 Marble remained in Lexington for the rest of her life, becoming "one of the most successful business women in Kentucky".
 She owned a property at 118 North Broadway, which she renovated into a combination of physician offices, a pharmacy, and a residence where she lived for the remainder of her life.
-Marble was also parther of a company that sponsored concerts in Lexington by Cab Calloway and Duke Ellington.
+Marble was also partner of a company that sponsored concerts in Lexington by Cab Calloway and Duke Ellington.

 She was elected as an office-bearer of the pharmaceutical section of the National Medical Association (NMA) in 1913, and as vice president of the NMA in 1919.